Above all, profit & your break-even point are so important to businesses that we’ve dedicated this blog and clip to this subject.

-A chart is a simple and visual way to show a bunch of numbers.
-An example of a break-even chart is shown below with some made up numbers.
+Similarly a chart is a simple and visual way to show a bunch of numbers.
+For example a break-even chart is shown below with some made up numbers.

 The following details are included in this chart:

-• The vertical line shows the results in money terms
+• Vertical line shows the results in money terms

 • Activity is typically what we produce and sell

 • Fixed costs shown on the horizontal line,